Entry and re-entry of dogs, cats, ferrets and other pets in tourist traffic from third countries to Austria

 2. B) Re-entry

-• For re-entry of Austrian or other EU animals a pet passport(*) has to be presented
+- On re-entry of Austrian or other EU animals, a pet passport(*) showing the valid rabies vaccination must be presented

 Explanations